Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 - Number each limited edition item to enhance exclusivity perception

-Extra Tips for a Successful Diwali Marketing Campaign
+Extra Tips for a Successful Deepvali Marketing Campaign

 Timing is Everything

-The Diwali campaign timeline requires strategic planning that considers both preparation and celebration phases.
+The Deepvali campaign timeline requires strategic planning that considers both preparation and celebration phases.

 Pre-Campaign Phase (6-8 weeks before): Use this time for campaign planning, influencer outreach, content creation, and building anticipation through teaser content.